je-jo/sunnyside-agency-landing-page/README.md

 - Flexbox
 - Mobile-first workflow
 - JavaScript
+- Progressive Enhancement

 ### Observations

-- use min-height for flex-item if vertical overflow
+- I've had issues with vertical overflow with flexbox.
+Solution is to use min-height instead of height on flex items.

 ### Useful resources